apurba-biswas/apurba-biswas.github.io/_pages/about.md

   - /about.html
 ---

+Currently a Climate Data Scientist at the Institute of Environmental Analytics at the University of Reading, looking at VRE forecasting of wind and solar

-Geospatial Analyst at Trove Research, analysing the Voluntary Carbon Market
+Previously a Geospatial Analyst at Trove Research analysing the Voluntary Carbon Market, looking at forested REDD+ and IFM (i.e. primarily nature-based forested) carbon projects

-Interested in all things climate & geospatial Python
+Interested in all things climate & geospatial Python Proficient in the Pangeo stack for gridded weather and climate data: Xarray, Zarr, Dask, netCDF, grib2 and python geospatial stack: geopdandas, rasterio, COGs/GeoTIFF, shapely

-Previously a PhD Candidate at University of Toronto studying Atmospheric Physics and Deep Learning
+Previously a PhD Candidate at University of Toronto studying Atmospheric Physics and Deep Learning, using deep learning (U-Net) nowcasting summertime ozone

-Hold a Masters of Physics from Southampton
+Masters of Physics from Southampton (1st)